Mathilde Renault

 Andrés García Vidal - Sound designer

-Niels Hendricks - Special effect supervisor
+Niels Hendricks - Special effect

 Marlieke Burghouts - Choreographer